antoineleeman/nonlinear-parametric-synthesis/README.md

 ## Installation
 1. Download and install MATLAB from the [official website](https://www.mathworks.com/products/matlab.html).

 2. Install Casadi by following the instructions from the [official Casadi documentation](https://web.casadi.org/get/).

-3. Install the Multi-Parametric Toolbox 3 (MPT3) by following the instructions from the [official MPT3 documentation](https://www.mpt3.org/).
 In summary, you will need to:

-4. Clone this repository or download the code as a ZIP archive and extract it to a folder of your choice.
+3. Clone this repository or download the code as a ZIP archive and extract it to a folder of your choice.

-5. Add the code folder to your MATLAB path by running the following command in the MATLAB Command Window:
+4. Add the code folder to your MATLAB path by running the following command in the MATLAB Command Window:

         addpath('/path/to/your/code/folder');